cakebake/markdown-themeable-pdf/README.md

 #### This [Atom package](https://atom.io/packages/markdown-themeable-pdf) converts / prints / exports your markdown file simple and pretty to `PDF`, `HTML`, `JPEG` or `PNG` format.

 The package was created at the beginning to help in the daily work with manuals for customers.
 Many people are not familiar with Markdown and they will now receive a well-formatted PDF from their developers. **Important here is that the document looks good and professional**.
-This [Atom package](https://atom.io/packages/markdown-themeable-pdf) tries to ask about this task.

 ## Examples